How To Choose A Baby Name You Won’t Hate Later

 These simple (if unscientific) tests will help you choose the perfect name.

 If you’re wondering how to pick the perfect baby name, there are a few common-sense rules to follow: don’t try too hard to be unique like too many celebrities we know (looking at you, Grimes and Elon Musk), stray away from first names that are too similar to last names (hi, Robert Robertson.)
-And, if you’re not Pete Wentz, your child doesn’t need a name like Bronx Mowgli.
 But baby names can go south in ways that you may not be able to predict in the moment, which means that choosing the right baby name is a bigger responsibility than you might initially realize.

 The initials test can be a helpful tool when picking out a baby name.
 If you don’t think about it, your beautiful little Hannah Aileen Grant could be called Hag for the rest of her life.
 Have you considered how much nickname potential your baby’s name might have?
 Little Michael might be lovingly referred to as Micky, but Micky turns to Hicky real quick, and little Dick won’t have a fun middle school experience.
 I guess no one does, though?
 No name can protect your kid from all hardship, so don’t spend too much time thinking of every possible cruel iteration of every baby name you like.